 Applicants with baccalaureate degrees who satisfy the general requirements for admission to graduate studies may qualify for this program.
-They must have a 3.0 grade point average (A=4.0) in an undergraduate major in physics or a closely related discipline (such as optics, electrical engineering, materials science, computer science) or approval of the physics graduate faculty.
+They must have a grade point average of at least 3.0 (A=4.0) in an undergraduate major in physics or a closely related discipline (such as optics, electrical engineering, materials science, computer science) or approval of the physics graduate faculty.